All-terrain vehicles are exciting and a great way to have fun. They can also cause severe harm and damage if you do not operate an ATV properly.

-- Non-Economic Damages: ATV victims can obtain recovery for intangible harms like disability, disfigurement, pain and suffering, and like impact.
+- Non-Economic Damages: ATV victims can obtain a recovery for intangible harms like disability, disfigurement, pain and suffering, and like impact.

 - Wrongful Death Damages: Families of ATV victims that passed away in the crash can sue the at-fault party for funeral expenses, lost support, lost companionship, and other compensation for this unspeakable tragedy.

-We can also discuss other issues related to your motor vehicle like liability insurance, a valid driver’s license, a valid motorcycle license, local laws, ATV registration, safety certificate or safety permit from a safety training, and more.
+We can also discuss other issues related to your motor vehicle, like liability insurance, a valid driver’s license, a valid motorcycle license, local laws, ATV registration, a safety certificate or safety permit from safety training, and more.

-How an Attorney Can Help after an ATV Crash
+How an Attorney Can Help After an ATV Crash

-An accident can happen if you operate an ATV on private land or public lands.
+An accident can happen if you operate an ATV on private or public lands.
 If it does then you can expect injuries, bills, and more.

 Also, you could potentially need to file a case in court or claim with an insurance company.
-This would be needed if the at fault party injures or damages you but refuses to pay you for the cost of the ordeal.
+This would be needed if the at-fault party injures or damages you but refuses to pay you for the cost of the ordeal.

 - Investigate the circumstances of the ATV collision or crash.

 - Talk to any witnesses that saw the incident.

 - Catalog the nature of your damages and identify ATV laws that afford you the most relief.